letstri/vaxee/docs/query.md

 # Query

 Vaxee provides a `query` function to fetch data and store it in the store.
-Also `query` provides a way to cache the data and several options to enhance the data fetching process.
+Also `query` provides a way to cache the data and several options to enhance the data fetching process. **Cache** is stored in the store and is **shared** between all components that use the store.
+That means if you fetch the data in one component, it will be available in another component without fetching it again.

 ## Create a Query